 Next we headed to Savonlinna for some music.
 It is worth noting that music plays a central part in the education system of Finland; some lower schools are music based while there are a number of music high schools

-After a train ride north through the interminable pine forests, we arrived at Savonlinna, closer to Russia than to Helsinki.
-Here in the furthest castle in the north of the earth, the annual music festival was happening.
+After a train ride north through the interminable pine forests, we arrived at Savonlinna, closer to Russia than to Helsinki – 350k to St Petersburg.
+Here in the world’s furthest castle in the north built around 1475, the annual music festival was happening.

 The first night Riccardo Muti conducted the orchestra he founded, the Luigi Cherubini Youth Orchestra performing Beethoven’s Fifth; next night Don Giovanni was the offering.